IreneDeng0202/Data-Warehouse-and-Analytics-Project-Using-SQL/README.md

 This project demonstrates a comprehensive **data warehousing and analytics solution**, covering the entire workflow from **data ingestion** to **insight generation**.

 ## **Key Components**
-- **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+- **📂Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
-- **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+- **⚙️ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
-- **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+- **📊 Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
-- **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.
+- **📈Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

 ---
 # 2.Project Requirements
 ## 2.1.Building the Data Warehouse (Data Engineering)
-### Objective
+### 🎯 Objective
 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 ### Specifications